Iamsidar07/snaplink/README.md

 # Snaplink

-Snaplink is an url shortner for your looooong urls.
+[Snaplink](https:snaplink.vercel.app) is an url shortner for your looooong urls.

 ## Performances

-Lighthouse statstics of the [https:snaplink.vercel.app](snaplink)
+Lighthouse statstics of the [Snaplink](https:snaplink.vercel.app)

 ## TechStacks